AlexBHarley/deepstream.io-website/src/docs/client-js/client/readme.md

 description: The entry point API documentation for the deepstream.io js client
 ---

-The deepstream JavaScript client can be used by both browsers and NodeJS.
+The deepstream JavaScript client can be used by both browsers and Node.js.
 You can get it via NPM or Bower as `deepstream.io-client-js` or browse the source on [Github](https://github.com/deepstreamIO/deepstream.io-client-js)

 ### deepstream(url, options)